zyrus118/Idle-Champions/Readme.md

 # Test Branch
 ## This branch is for testing a refactored memory system

-The ultimate goal of this branch is to create a refactored memory system that functions as well or better than the existing system that includes a new feature to automate or mostly automate updating offsets when CNE pushes out new patches.
+The ultimate goal of this branch is to create a refactored memory system that functions as well or better than the existing system that will continue to work with existing scripts and add ons and includes a new feature to automate or mostly automate updating offsets when CNE pushes out new patches.

+Currently only works on Steam v425.1

 ## TO DO
 1. Finish to do list